-During the years ended March 31, 2021 and 2022, AmerisourceBergen Corporation and its subsidiaries (collectively, "AmerisourceBergen Group") and McKesson Corporation and its subsidiaries (collectively, "McKesson Group") represented more than 10% of Takeda's sales.
-The sales to AmerisourceBergen Group were 370,759 million JPY and 504,487 million JPY for the years ended March 31, 2021 and 2022, respectively.
-The sales to McKesson Group were 345,292 million JPY and 406,709 million JPY for the years ended March 31, 2021 and 2022, respectively.
+During the year ended March 31, 2022, AmerisourceBergen Corporation and its subsidiaries (collectively, "AmerisourceBergen Group") and McKesson Corporation and its subsidiaries (collectively, "McKesson Group") represented more than 10% of Takeda's sales.
+The sales to AmerisourceBergen Group and McKesson Group were JPY 504,487 million and JPY 406,709 million for the year ended March 31, 2022.

 During the year ended March 31, 2023, AmerisourceBergen Group, McKesson Group and Cardinal Health, Inc. and its subsidiaries (collectively, "Cardinal Health Group") represented more than 10% of Takeda's sales.
-The sales to AmerisourceBergen Group, McKesson Group and Cardinal Health Group were 575,294 million JPY, 540,356 million JPY and 424,527 million JPY, respectively, for the year ended March 31, 2023.
+The sales to AmerisourceBergen Group, McKesson Group and Cardinal Health Group were JPY 575,294 million, JPY 540,356 million and JPY 424,527 million, respectively, for the year ended March 31, 2023.